wanglab-broad/spin/README.md

 Downstream analysis (e.g. DEG analysis, trajectory inference) can then be performed using standard Scanpy functions as well.
 For details on downstream analysis, see the [tutorial](docs/tutorials/tutorial.ipynb).

-Alternatively, one can provide multiple datasets with batch labels corresponding to each dataset:
+Alternatively, for integration, one can provide multiple datasets with batch labels corresponding to each dataset:
 ```python
 adata = spin.integrate(
     [adata_marmoset, adata_mouse],